Maryland has five regions. They are the Western Region, Capital Region, Central Region, Southern Region and the Eastern Shore Region.

 Washington County was named for General George Washington when it was founded in 1776 by English, French, Swiss and Scottish settlers.
 Washington County is the home of Fort Frederick, the only British colonial fort still standing.
 This county also has great appeal for Civil War buffs.
 The markers and fields at Antietam National Battlefield recall September 17, 1862, the bloodiest single-day battle of the war.

 Hagerstown is the county seat and the largest city in Washington County.
 It is named after Jonathan Hager, a German settler who founded the town.
 The Hager House and Museum, where he once lived, was built over two springs to ensure that he would always have water.
 You can enjoy the arts in Hagerstown at the Washington County Museum of Fine Arts and at the Maryland Theatre, a restored 1915 vaudeville house.

 The C&O Canal and the railroad also played a big part in Washington County history.
 There are two C&O Canal museums and the Hagerstown Roundhouse Museum, which has great model railroad layouts.
 Near Hancock, Sideling Hill is a 350-million-year-old wall of rock formed 100 million years before the dinosaurs.
 Stop at the Sideling Hill Exhibit Center to see a geological exhibit of the area while you're there.

 The Capital Region's history spans three centuries of Maryland and American life, from the earliest colonists to the pioneers in space flight.
-Here you'll find peaceful farmland as well as bustling cities and suburbs.
+You’ll find peaceful farmland, cities and suburbs.
 In 1791, Maryland donated land from Montgomery and Prince George's counties to be used for the nation's new capital city, Washington, D.C.
 Once an important farming area, the Capital Region is known today for its many high-tech industries and research centers in the fields of telecommunications, electronics, computers, health and medicine.

 1. Frederick County